andrzejlisek/ScriptSDCCWeb/Readme_examples.md

 The script uses the local memory provided by **memo\.h** library, because needs big dwo dimensional array consisting of about 256k items\.

 There is the simulation of big Galton board with 512 steps\.
 In every step, the initial value is incremented or decremented by 1, the operation is chooser by random\.
 The procedure is repeated 16384 and the board is painted in the first canvas every 2048 iterations\.
-In the second canvas, there is textually indicated the progress, which consists of 16 parts, like the board is repainted 16 times during the script\.
+During the progress, there is also textually indicated the progress, which consists of 16 parts\.
+The final step indicator will not be painted\.

 For simulate, run the script and wait e longer while until script ends\.
-Of course, yu can sto the script earlier, but there will ledd cumulated pathes\.
-After ending or stopping the script, you can observe the final board containing all cumulated pathes, which is presented as point cloud\.
+Of course, you can stop the script earlier, but there will less cumulated pathes and you will have to turn off the text display in the graph canvas settings\.
+After ending or stopping the script, you will observe the final board containing all cumulated pathes, which is presented as point cloud\.
 By setting the parameters, you can see for example top view of whole board, the perspective view or one iteration, which shape as similar to normal distribution chart\.

 After finishing the drawing, you can see the filled board\.